redeyed-vault/thespian/README.md

                     School of Illusion, School of Necromancy, School of Transmutation).

   -level INTEGER    Character's class level.
-Must be at or inbetween 1 and 20.
+Must be between 1-20.
+  -ratio INTEGER    Character's 'ability to feat' upgrade ratio.
+Must be
+                    between 1-100.
+This value will determine the percentage of level upgrades allocated to the character's ability scores.
+The difference between this value from 100 will then be allocated to the percentage of chosen feats. (i.e:
+                    So if this value is 20, 80 percent will automatically be allocated to feats.)

   --version         Show the version and exit.
   --help            Show this message and exit.
 ```